 Imagine if they had thought I owed them $50,000!
 It would have been easy for them to cancel my passport.

-But it isn’t just about taxes, either.
+But this isn’t just about taxes.

 In a very real way, having only one citizenship makes you a slave to that country and whatever they decide.